Live streaming has never been so simple and effective. If you’ve never live streamed before or have only played it casual, it’s time to get serious.

 5. Facebook loves Live – they give it that extra push!

 Facebook favours videos.
 We know this.
 Even Zuckerberg said it himself: “People are creating and sharing more video, and we think it’s pretty clear that video is only going to become more important.
 So that’s why we’re prioritising putting video first across our family of apps.”

 But Facebook really favours live videos and whether we like it or not, Facebook’s algorithm decides where our content ends up, who sees it and when.
 It’s a microcosmic moment we are living in right now, friends.
 If you don’t avail of this opportunity to get Facebook to promote out your stuff in people’s newsfeeds for free, you’ll be kicking yourself in years to come with it gets all algorithmed, paid and expensive!

 So what are you waiting for?
 Now is the time!
 Take advantage and be glad you did in 2017.
 It’s the best opportunity out there.

 Maybe you’d like some help getting started with Facebook Live.

 You can either get in touch with us here, and have a conversation about what you need.
-Or sign up for our online social media course.
 It’s got a whole module on live and shows you how to get started step by step.
 Either way, we’ll have you reaching your audience live in no time.

 We’ll always get back to you within one business day.